Fedorov Avtomat: Production and service

 After 1925, the rifle was withdrawn from service and put in storage; the last unit to give it up was the Moscow Proletariat Red Banner Rifle Division in 1928.
 During the 1939–1940 Soviet–Finnish war, an acute lack of individual automatic weapons led to the reintroduction of the stockpiled Fedorovs into service.
 They were sent to the Karelian front, mostly to military intelligence units.
+According to Small Arms Review the largest acquisition of surviving Fedorov Avtomats are held by Finland.
 It is presumed that most of the Fedorov Avtomats were expended or destroyed during that war.